dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 #### 3. Try visualizing your data in the Notebook:  {#tryVis}

-You can query the data and use one of the many visualizations built into Zeppelin to display your results.
+You can query the data and use one of the many visualizations built into Jupyter to display your results.
 For example, you might run the following query to find the imbalance of fraud data, and display it as a pie chart:

 ```
 %splicemachine